Goalsetter Cashola card review

 Goalsetter also has a referral program that lets you earn $5 for every person who uses your referral code to open an account.

 You can fund a Cashola card by linking a single bank account to your Goalsetter account.
 You can also use Goalsetter’s Family Circle feature that allows multiple family members to establish auto-save or roundup transfers to contribute to a child’s specific financial goals.
+And friends and family members without Goalsetter accounts can contribute to a kid’s savings by buying GoalCards, which are digital gift cards sold by Goalsetter.

 How can I contact Goalsetter Cashola?